In this article

 Some may want to use alcohol to escape their problems or keep their "spirits up."
 Others may feel ashamed of their drinking habits and don't want to be seen drinking in public.

 Regardless, drinking alone can signify deeper psychological or emotional issues.
 It could even indicate an alcohol use disorder (AUD).

-Here’s what you need to know about drinking alone — and when it’s time to seek professional help:
+However, not all forms of solitary drinking are bad.
+This article will discuss what you need to know about drinking alone and when to see professional help.